shubhammore15/Analyze-website-traffic-and-performance-data/readme.md

 ### Introduction
-MavenFuzzyFactory, an e-commerce company, has a diverse range of products and a substantial online presence.
+FuzzyFactory, an e-commerce company, has a diverse range of products and a substantial online presence.
 The company uses its website for both marketing and sales, attracting a large number of visitors and processing a significant volume of transactions.

 ### Problem
-The primary challenge faced by MavenFuzzyFactory was understanding and optimizing its online sales and marketing strategies.
+The primary challenge faced by FuzzyFactory was understanding and optimizing its online sales and marketing strategies.
 Key issues included:

 1. **Analyzing Website Traffic and Sales**: Understanding how website sessions convert into sales and how this trend varies over time.
 2. **Evaluating Marketing Channels**: Determining the effectiveness of different marketing channels in driving sales.